blacksmithgu/obsidian-dataview/docs/docs/api/code-reference.md

 ### ⌛ `dv.io.csv(path, [origin-file])`

 Load a CSV from the given path (a link or string).
 Relative paths will be resolved relative to the optional origin file (defaulting to the current file if not provided).
-Returns a dataview array, each element containing an object of the CSV values; if the file does not exist, returns `undefined`.
+Return a dataview array, each element containing an object of the CSV values; if the file does not exist, return `undefined`.

 ```js
 await dv.io.csv("hello.csv") => [{ column1: ..., column2: ...}, ...]